X1L3F/ESP32-CAN-Shield/README.md

 ![plot](Images/Overview_Hotspot.png)

 #### 2. Multi-Device CAN-WiFi Network
 Multiple ESP32-CAN Shields are each linked to their respective CAN devices, while all ESP32 devices are connected to an established WiFi network.
 The Connector actively monitors all CANeth messages transmitted over the WiFi network and directed towards it.
-This use case is also used for development and testing
+This use case is also used for development and testing.
 ![plot](Images/Overview_WIFI.png)

 ## Compatibility